-(A) BATTERY LEVEL - a gauge indicating the amount of electricity remaining in the battery.
+- (A) BATTERY LEVEL a gauge indicating the amount of electricity remaining in the battery.
 The battery is used for submerged cruising and is gradually recharged when on the surface.
 If your battery is exhausted you will be unable to move while underwater.
-A fully charged battery will allow one hour of high speed manoeuvering underwater, five or six hours at the unable. at slow speeds.

-(B) BATTERY CHARGE LIGHT - indicates the battery is being charged.
-(C) BATTERY IN USE LIGHT - indicates the battery is being drained.
-(D) SPEED - a gauge indicating the sub's speed through the water.
-Maximum surface speed is 20 knots, maximum submerged speed is 10 $\,$ knots.

-(E) DEPTH - a gauge showing the current depth below the surface.
+A fully charged battery will allow one hour of high speed maneuvering underwater, five or six hours at slow speeds. - (B) BATTERY CHARGE LIGHT indicates the battery is being charged. - (C) BATTERY IN USE LIGHT indicates the battery is being drained. - (D) SPEED a gauge indicating the sub's speed through the water.
+Maximum surface speed is 20 knots, maximum submerged speed is 10 knots. - (E) DEPTH a gauge showing the current depth below the surface.
 Periscope depth is 44 feet or less.
-Note that depth measured in feet below the surface; zero depth means the sub is on the surface.
-(F) PERISCOPE INDICATOR - if periscope is raised INDICATOR will

-(G) TORPEDO READY INDICATOR - a series of lights indicating which (b) TOPPEDO READ TINUICATION - a series of nights indicating will forward and aft torpedoes tubes are ready for firing.
+Note that depth measured in feet below the surface; zero depth means the sub is on the surface. - (F) PERISCOPE INDICATOR this indicator in the upper left of the torpedo status box is white if the periscope is raised, black if down. - (G) TORPEDO READY INDICATOR a series of lights indicating which forward and aft torpedoes tubes are ready for firing.
 Green indicates ready, black indicates empty.
 Torpedo reloading is performed automatically and requires about 10 game minutes per tube.
 The green number under each column of torpedoes indicates how many bow/aft torpedoes remain in addition to those already in the tubes.
-The red number above the indicator indicates how many deck oun shells remain

-(H) FUEL LEVELS - three vertical tubes showing the diesel fuel levels in the three main tanks.
-The deset fuel floats on top of the water.
+The red number above the indicator indicates how many deck gun shells remain. - (H) FUEL LEVELS three vertical tubes showing the diesel fuel levels in the three main tanks.
+The diesel fuel floats on top of the water.
 The tubes show the amount of fuel (black) and water (white) in each tank.
-Full tanks allowed for 50 to 60 days cruising.

-(I) DEPTH UNDER THE KEEL - a gauge showing the depth from your sub to the ocean bottom.
+Full tanks allowed for 50 to 60 days cruising. - (I) DEPTH UNDER THE KEEL a gauge showing the depth from your sub to the ocean bottom.
 When this gauge reads zero you will run aground.
-Maximum reading on this gauge is 500 feet.

-(J) WATER TEMPERATURE - a gauge showing the temperature of the water outside the submarine.
-A blue dial indicates that the submarine is below a thermal gradient layer.

-(K) "CHRISTMAS TREE" - light indicating the status of all hull openings.
+Maximum reading on this gauge is 500 feet. - (J) WATER TEMPERATURE a gauge showing the temperature of the water outside the submarine.
+A blue dial hand indicates that the submarine is below a thermal gradient layer. - (K) "CHRISTMAS TREE" light indicating the status of all hull openings.
 Green light indicates closed, red light indicates open.
-Hull openings are closed automatically when you give the order to dive.
-(L) COMPASS - indicates the direction the submarine is heading.

-(M) THROTTLE 1.5 throttle settings.
-All stop ${\rm 1\!\!/}3, {\rm 1\!\!/}4,$ full and flank speeds.
-(N) CLOCK - shows the time of day.
+Hull openings are closed automatically when you give the order to dive. - (L) COMPASS indicates the direction the submarine is heading. - (M) THROTTLE 0-4 throttle settings.
+All stop, 1/3, 2/3, full and flank speeds. - (N) CLOCK shows the time of day.
 The sweep hand shows MINUTES and the number printed below is the HOUR (0-23) in 24 hour time.
-Dusk in the Pacific is from 7:00 PM (Hour 19) to 8:00 PM (Hour 20) dawn is from 5:00 AM to 6:00 AM.

-(0) DIVE BUBBLE - a horizontal tube showing whether the submarine is
+Dusk in the Pacific is from 7:00 PM (Hour 19) to 8:00 PM (Hour 20), dawn is from 5:00 AM to 6:00 AM. - (O) DIVE BUBBLE a horizontal tube showing whether the submarine is diving or surfacing.

-Damage Reports Screen
+DAMAGE REPORTS BATTLE STATION